DukeAidanHall/DukeAidanHall/README.md

 <h1 align="center">Hey There! 👋, I'm Aidan</h1>
 <h3 align="center">A college student and passionate developer</h3>
 <h3 align="left">About Me</h3>
-Student at Duke University Studying Computer Science and Mathematics, with a certificate in Digital Intelligence.
-Currently employed at DataAnnotation as an AI Developer. </p>
+Currently employed at DataAnnotation as an AI Developer.
+Looking to leverage the skills gained from my AI experience, extensive game development, and heavily computational projects to design new technology and explore digital intelligence. </p>

 [30-Second Video Intro](https://www.wevideo.com/class#view-media/3505900504/) (Game Design)